burkeholland/quick-start/src/chapters/chapter4.md

 	</GridLayout>
 </Page>
 ```
+<div class="exercise-end"></div>

 Note the use of the ListView module.
 In this case, we're not requiring a tns_module from the ui folder, but are rather using the ui widget within the xml code.
 This is a different way to use these modules.

-If we wanted to, we could construct a ListView in pure JavaScript code behind the scenes as shown in [this example](http://docs.nativescript.org/ApiReference/ui/list-view/HOW-TO.html).
-However for our purposes, we can simply use xml to build the ListView and thereby follow the pattern we use in the login and register screens.
+If you wanted to, you could construct a ListView in pure JavaScript code behind the scenes as shown in [this example](http://docs.nativescript.org/ApiReference/ui/list-view/HOW-TO.html).
+However for now, you can simply use xml to build the ListView and thereby follow the pattern you use in the login and register screens.

 Finally, note the ListView's use of an itemTemplate.
 Using an itemTemplate gives you more control over how the actual items look within the list.